SallaApp/webhook-actions-js/README.md

 Webhooks simplify the communication between your App and Salla APIs.
 In this way, you will be notified whenever your app receives payload/data from the Salla APIs.
 These webhooks are triggered along with many actions such as an order or product being created, a customer logs in, a coupon is applied, and much more.

-This module helps you to listen for notifications from Salla APIs within your Nodejs applications and Expressjs, By using it you can implement listernes for every event sent by Salla to your server.
+This module helps you to listen for notifications from Salla APIs within your Nodejs applications and Express.js, By using it you can implement listeners for every event sent by Salla to your server.

 For more information about Salla's Webhooks implementation, check our [Webhooks Explained](https://docs.salla.dev/doc-421119).